 An example of this in speech therapy might be allowing the student to choose the topic of an article for targeting vocabulary within context.
 In my teletherapy sessions, I often pull up the ReadWorks or Tween Tribune website.
 Once I filter by grade level, I allow the student to browse through the articles to choose which one we'll read that day.

 Another example is these digital speech books where the student is in charge of identifying words for articulation practice.
 Since the books are in a Google Slides format, I share the link with students to work on at home but also assist them as needed.

 Make a Game Plan.

-I have found that activities with an element of strategy work well for engaging students– games (or game-like activities) that create a challenge are often too irresistible 😉 This could be a competitive game among two or more students, or an independent challenge.
+I have found that activities with an element of logic or strategy work well for engaging students– games (or game-like activities) that create a challenge are often too irresistible 😉 This could be a competitive game among two or more students, or an independent challenge.
 It could also be a collaborative activity that requires a group of students to work together toward a particular goal using higher-level thinking (i.e. not luck).

 This digital peg game is one activity I use to make articulation practice more exciting for older students.
 Not only does the activity look the part (no immature graphics or clip art), but it also provides a challenge for students to conquer.

 In addition to activities that require thinking strategically, an element of mystery or suspense is also quite engaging for older students.
 If the entire activity is known or predictable, students may not have a reason to stay attentive throughout.

 Since finding engaging activities to target articulation with older students is a pain point for SLPs, I have created some mature Boom Card decks for this specific population.
 These activities not only utilize choice-making but also create suspense as the student reveals each target word.